Non-zero $\theta_{13}$, CP-violation and Neutrinoless Double Beta Decay for Neutrino Mixing in the $A_4\times Z_2\times Z_3$ Flavor Symmetry Model: Introduction

 Neutrino oscillation phenomenology is characterized by two large mixing angles, the solar angle $\theta_{12}$ and the atmospheric angle $\theta_{23}$ together with the relatively small reactor mixing angle $\theta_{13}$.
-In tribimaximal mixing (TBM), the reactor mixing angle $\theta_{13}$ is zero and the CP phase $\delta_{CP}$ is consequently undefined.
-However, in 2012 the Daya Bay Reactor Neutrino Experiment ($\sin^2 2\theta_{13} = 0.089 \pm 0.010 \pm 0.005 $) \cite{DayaBay:2012fng} and RENO Experiment $\sin^2 2\theta_{13}= 0.113 \pm 0.013 \pm 0.019 $ \cite{RENO:2012mkc} showed that $\theta_{13} \simeq 9 ^\circ$.
-Also, several neutrino oscillation experiments like MINOS \cite{MINOS:2011amj}, Double Chooz \cite{DoubleChooz:2011ymz}, T2K \cite{T2K:2011ypd}, measured consistent nonzero values for $\theta_{13}$.
-Since TBM has been ruled out due to a non-zero reactor mixing angle, \cite{RENO:2012mkc, DoubleChooz:2011ymz} one of the admired ways to achieve realistic mixing is through either its extensions or through modifications.
+In tri-bimaximal mixing (TBM), the reactor mixing angle $\theta_{13}$ is zero and the CP phase $\delta_{CP}$ is consequently undefined.
+However, in 2012 the Daya Bay reactor neutrino experiment ($\sin^2 2\theta_{13} = 0.089 \pm 0.010 \pm 0.005 $) \cite{DayaBay:2012fng} and RENO experiment $\sin^2 2\theta_{13}= 0.113 \pm 0.013 \pm 0.019 $ \cite{RENO:2012mkc} showed that $\theta_{13} \simeq 9 ^\circ$.
+Several accelerator-based long baseline neutrino oscillation experiments like MINOS \cite{MINOS:2011amj}, Double Chooz \cite{DoubleChooz:2011ymz}, T2K \cite{T2K:2011ypd} also measured consistent non-zero values for $\theta_{13}$.
+Since TBM has been ruled out due to a non-zero reactor mixing angle, \cite{RENO:2012mkc, DoubleChooz:2011ymz} one of the admired ways to achieve realistic mixing is through either it's extensions or through modifications.

-The widely accepted PMNS matrix encodes the mixing in between the neutrino flavour eigenstates and their mass eigenstates.
-In a three flavoured paradigm, three mixing angles and three CP phases are used to parameterize this PMNS matrix.
+The widely accepted PMNS matrix encodes the mixing between the neutrino flavor eigen states ($\nu_e$, $\nu_\mu$, $\nu_\tau$) and their mass eigen states ($\nu_1$, $\nu_2$, $\nu_3$).
+In the three flavored paradigm, three mixing angles and one CP phase are used to parameterize this PMNS matrix , given by Equation~\ref{eq:1}.